 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we will discuss three therapist judgments that can interfere with counseling couples experiencing an infidelity crisis.
-These three therapist judgments are, judging whether an affair is good or bad, separating the couple into victim and victimizer, and suggesting the couple should stay together no matter what.
+In this section, we will discuss three therapist judgments that can interfere with counseling couples experiencing an infidelity crisis.
+These three therapist judgments are judging whether an affair is good or bad, separating the couple into victim and victimizer, and suggesting the couple should stay together no matter what.
 We will also discuss choosing terms in infidelity counseling.

 When Norman told Alicia what had been happening, she was understandably crushed.
 Alicia asked Norman if he wanted a divorce.
 Norman sincerely wanted to recommit to his wife, so on the advice of their pastor, he and Alicia sought marital counseling.